0xbeefed/Safe-Garden/README.md

 # Safe-Garden
-[Leek Wars] Allow you to launch friendly fights from the garden
+[Leek Wars] Allows you to launch friendly fights from the garden